Kamala Harris ramps up in early primary states

 Even beyond those early states, Harris has maintained a relatively low-key public schedule.

-While former Texas Rep. Beto O’Rourke has engaged in more than 150 town halls since his mid-March launch and Sen. Elizabeth Warren, D-Mass., recently touted answering her four-hundredth town hall question, Harris has made just over 50 public campaign stops.
+While former Texas Rep. Beto O’Rourke has engaged in more than 150 town halls since his mid-March launch and Sen. Elizabeth Warren of Massachusetts recently touted answering her 400th town hall question, Harris has made just over 50 public campaign stops.

 Sams said Harris will to continue a deliberate introduction of the candidate to the wider national electorate through the summer.

-Harris has been one of the few candidates regularly polling between in the high single-digits and low double-digits nationally in the divided field.
-That’s put her consistently toward the front of the pack but comfortably behind both Biden and Sanders.
+Harris has been one of the few candidates regularly polling in the high single-digits to low double-digits nationally in the divided field.
+That’s put her consistently toward the front of the pack but comfortably behind both former Vice President Joe Biden and Sen. Bernie Sanders, I-Vt.

-It’s a similar story in fundraising too — Harris’ $12 million raised from individuals in the first fundraising quarter was more than every other candidate except Sanders (Biden had not yet announced yet).
+It’s a similar story in fundraising, too — Harris’ $12 million raised from individuals in the first fundraising quarter was more than every other candidate except Sanders (Biden has not announced yet).

 "I'm not sure how to say her name, but she sounds very interesting,” Katarina Lopez of Greenville, South Carolina, told NBC News last week.

-Jayna Campbell, a waitress in Greenville, said she presently backs Sen. Bernie Sanders, I-Vt., after voting for Clinton in 2016.
+Jayna Campbell, a waitress in Greenville, said she presently backs Sanders, after voting for Clinton in 2016.
 But when asked about Harris, she replied: "Kamala Harris — haven't heard of Kamala Harris.
-Is he representing the Democratic Party or an Independent?"
+Is he representing the Democratic Party or an independent?"

 “I don’t know that much about her,” Virginia Democrat Gini Parker told NBC News last week when asked about Harris.
 “If you have a pamphlet, I’ll take it.”

-Asked who she currently plans to vote for, Parker offered, “Biden,” quite declaratively, in support of the former vice president.
+Asked who she currently plans to vote for, Parker offered, “Biden,” quite declaratively.

-In a poll released this week by Morning Consult, 21 percent of Democratic voters responded that they had never heard of Harris, and an additional 16 percent said they had heard of but held no particular opinion about her.
-Just 8 percent and 10 percent of the electorate say the same about Biden and Sanders, respectively.
+In a poll released this week by Morning Consult, 21 percent of Democratic voters responded that they had never heard of Harris, and an additional 16 percent said they had heard of but held no particular opinion about her, which amounts to 37 percent of the Democratic electorate not having an opinion of the candidate.
+Just eight percent and 10 percent of the electorate say the same about Biden and Sanders, respectively in the poll.

-“Let’s not buy what some people are trying to sell — I’m not buying a conversation about, ‘Oh, when you go to the Midwest, you need to have one conversation, and when you go to the South, you have a different conversation — when you go to the coast, you have a different conversation,’” Harris said in front of several hundred in Greenville, South Carolina, last week.
+“Let’s not buy what some people are trying to sell — I’m not buying a conversation about, ‘Oh, when you go to the Midwest, you need to have one conversation, and when you go to the South, you have a different conversation — when you go to the coast, you have a different conversation,’” Harris said in front of several hundred people in Greenville last week.

 Harris’ campaign team includes a cadre of former Hillary Clinton advisers and staffers, including the candidate’s sister, Maya Harris, who worked for Clinton as a senior policy adviser.
 But unlike Clinton, they are shepherding a candidate that Americans are only now becoming familiar with.

-Monaghan continued, “I’m just thinking her name recognition hasn’t reached this guy.
+Monaghan added: “I’m just thinking her name recognition hasn’t reached this guy.
 And he’s not a dumb man.”